 Develop your own high speed trading software.
 Automated trading is the way the market is moving.
 It doesn’t mean that manual traders won’t be able to make money.
 It just means that the share of trades done from machines programmed by mathematical algorithms will increase.
 The best way to get in the game, is to apply your knowledge and convert it to automated trading.
 There is software on the market that allows traders to do just that.
 You don’t have to be a computer programmer or software engineer to use it, and one of the best features of these programs, is that they help you develop better manual trading strategies through their back testing and application of technical indicators.

-Listen to the market gurus, but be a skeptic.
+Listen to the market gurus, but be a skeptic of the Reviews.
 Watch the business news channels long enough, and you will realize that the so called “experts,” and even some of the top market makers, know about the same or less than you do.
 Indeed, they make huge mistakes and bad calls all the time.
 Witness hedge fund god John Paulson.
 His large bets on gold over the last several years have not done well.
 Of course, the big guys can afford to make mistakes as they sit on big piles of money, but the point is, you are not going to be able to trade like a Soros or a Buffett.
 You have to trade like yourself, with the knowledge that you can make money IF you stay alert for fundamental shifts, and adjust yourself accordingly.

 Learn some new “tricks.”
 Many traders will stick with what they know until it starts losing money for them.
 The cutting edge types however, are always looking for the new and the alternative.
 These types of traders will invariably look at the options market for some variation, particularly if they have developed very good forex analytical skills.
 Binary options as well as futures, are one way for traders to maximize their skill sets and to take trading to the next logical level.